rdragonz/sublime-java/README.md

-# sublime-java
+# (DEPRECATED) sublime-java
-A plugin for Sublime Text 3 that allows you to easily run complicated java projects
+A plugin for Sublime Text 3/4 that allows you to easily run complicated java projects

 To install this plugin, simply clone the repository to a plugins directory for Sublime Text (Such as %appdata%\Sublime Text 3\Packages)

 This plugin was created hastily in an attempt to make compiling java programs easier for my CS2 class, do not expect it to be a fully featured IDE for java, nor expect it to be bug free.
 It's terrible, has glitches, and a lot of problems.
 It was designed specifically to fit my needs, and not to be a releasable project, but I'm releasing it anyways!
 Sorry!

+# Deprecation notice!

+This repository is no longer maintained, and the code will no longer be updated!
+I have confirmed that the code works just fine on Sublime Text 4, but there will be no improvements coming to the code going forward!
+Like I mentioned previously, this project was created to fit *my* needs in a class I took in university, and I only released this project since I figured it might be useful to others.
+To my knowledge, it still works perfectly fine, but future bugs will not be fixed and any future pull requests or Github issues will be closed without review.
+Thank you!

 ## Usage: